git-nito/ICT-WebDev-Fundamentals/README.md

 This project is open-source and maintained by [Your Name/School Name].

 It is distributed under the MIT License.
 You are free to fork, modify, and use this content for educational purposes.
-Please retain the original license notice.
+Please retain the original license notice.# ICT-WebDev-Fundamentals